FLOIP/flow-runner/README.md

 The prompt's requirements are preconfigured in the corresponding block before the run is begun.
 An example of configuration that could take place are min/max constraints when requiring numeric input.

-Note that at the lowest level, the `validateOrThrow(input)` method is called when attempting to set a value on the prompt instance.
+Note that at the lowest level, the `validate(input)` method is called when attempting to set a value on the prompt instance.
 What this means is that we'll see `PromptValidationException` s bubbled at all levels:

 ```typescript
 > prompt.fulfill(200)